Last Updated February 3, 2022

-It’s all about “going where you’re treated best” in a world where many residents of high-tax countries are on the hook to pay taxes on their worldwide income.
+It’s all about “going where you’re treated best” in a world where many residents of high-tax countries are on the hook to pay income taxes on their worldwide income.

 No matter what your situation may be, having a second residence in a tax-free country gives you a lot of freedom.

 In this article, we’ll address the different types of tax-free countries that you can use as part of your offshore strategy before diving into the specific countries where you can obtain a second residence to enjoy a tax-free life.